California takes step back from reopening amid virus surge | WTOP

 Half came down with the coronavirus.

-Los Angeles Mayor Eric Garcetti recounted that anecdote Wednesday as California reversed its economic reopening for much of the state in the wake of a resurgent COVID-19 outbreak.
+Los Angeles Mayor Eric Garcetti told that anecdote Wednesday as California reversed its economic reopening for much of the state in the wake of a resurgent COVID-19 outbreak.

-For the two weeks ended Monday, California’s confirmed coronavirus cases increased 45% to nearly a quarter-million and hospitalizations increased 52% to 5,077.
-About 500 more patients were sick enough for intensive care treatment, bringing the state total to 1,528 in ICUs.
+For the two-week period that ended last Monday, California’s confirmed coronavirus cases increased 45% to nearly a quarter-million and hospitalizations increased 52% to 5,077.
+About 500 more patients were sick enough for intensive care treatment, bringing the state total of people hospitalized in ICUs to 1,528.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-The order affects Los Angeles and 18 other counties where nearly three-quarters of the state’s roughly 40 million people live.
-Most of Southern California is covered but not San Diego, which is faring better.
+Newsom’s order affects Los Angeles and 18 other counties where nearly three-quarters of the state’s roughly 40 million people live.
+Most of Southern California is covered by the order but not San Diego, which is faring better.

-“This will be the last straw for a lot of restaurants” that already had reduced indoor seating to meet state guidelines for reopening, said Jot Condi, who heads the California Restaurant Association.
+“This will be the last straw for a lot of restaurants” that already reduced indoor seating to meet state reopening guidelines, said Jot Condi, who heads the California Restaurant Association.

-At Crepeville in Sacramento, owner Derar Zawaydeh cussed when informed of the new mandate for restaurants.
-He has a few tables outside but most are inside and will be lost.
+At the Crepeville restaurant in Sacramento, owner Derar Zawaydeh cussed when informed of the new mandate for restaurants.
+He has a few tables outside but most are inside and will no longer be used.

 But if the new shutdown is needed to reduce the risk of infection, he said, “then we really don’t have much of a choice.”